CloudCoreo/op-network/README.md

 ## Description
-Layers a Public and Private VPC, a NAT server, and a VPN server
+This composite create a VPC with both public and private subnets.
+It then adds a NAT server and a VPN server

 ## Hierarchy